ircam-ismm/comote/README.md

 You can also install via `adb`.
 - plug the device
 - trust the computer
-- allow for file transfer
+- allow for file transfer from USB
 - allow developer mode on device
 - type `adb install build-latest.pak`